G-Lands: an out-of-body experience

 About the project

-Emily Fong will observe the journey taken by the salivary gland, from the time it is removed from the patient through to the research taking place in Dr. Elaine Emmerson’s laboratory.
-She will meet with patients, surgeons, oncologists, pathologists and research scientists, capturing the different perspectives of those who interact with salivary gland.
-These interactions and observations will be documented through drawing and sculpture.
+Emily Fong has observed the journey taken by the salivary gland, from the time it is removed from the patient through to the research taking place in Dr. Elaine Emmerson’s laboratory.
+She has met with patients, surgeons, oncologists, pathologists and research scientists, capturing the different perspectives of those who interact with salivary gland.
+These interactions and observations have been documented through drawing and sculpture.

 This innovative project will follow Osiris - the salivary gland specimen who exists in the G-Lands, located everywhere and nowhere at once.